opencog/opencog/opencog/openpsi/README.md

 1. Psi-rule:
   * A rule is an ImplicationLink structured as
     ```scheme
-            (ImplicationLink
+            (ImplicationLink  <TV>
                 (SequentialAndLink
                     (context)
                     (action))
-                (demand-goal))
+                (goal))
     ```
     An ImplicationLink was choosen because it allows PLN to be employed to perform reasoning in the face of uncertain contexts.
+A SequentialAndLink is used, so that the goal is always placed unambiguously last in the sequence.
   * The function `psi-rule` that is defined [here](main.scm).
 Is to be used in adding new rules.

 2. Context:
-  * The context part of the rule must be a set of predicates, i.e. atoms that can be evaluated, and, when evaluated, return TRUE_TV or FALSE_TV to indicate if the rule's action can be applied.
+  * The context part of the rule must be a set of predicates, i.e. atoms that can be evaluated, and, when evaluated, return truth values (typically a crisp TRUE_TV or FALSE_TV) to indicate if the rules is applicable in the current context.
+In the current implementation, the truth values are assumed to be crisp true/false values; thier boolean conjunction is taken to determine the validity of the context.
+The action can then be taken if the resulting truth value is strong enough (i.e. is TRUE_TV).
-    A boolean conjunction is taken, so that the action is performed only if the entire context applies.

 3. Action:
-  * The action part of the rule will be evaluated if the context part of the rule evaluated to TRUE_TV, i.e. if the rule is applicable to that context.
+  * The action part of the rule will be evaluated if the rule has triggered, i.e. if the rule was selected by the action selector.

     The action can be any evaluatable atom; the intent is that the action will alter the atomspace, or send messages to some external system.

 4. Goal:
   * The goal indicates the degree to which the action, if taken, can